 If you were awarded a Direct Loan in your financial aid package and want to make an adjustment or change to your loan amount (cancel, reduce or increase), you must complete and submit a Federal Direct Loan Adjustment Request Form to the One Stop.

 Federal Direct Loan funds are required to be paid in two disbursements during the academic period for which funds are awarded.

 - If you are a freshman, first-time borrower at Harper College, the U.S. Department of Education requires that you complete the first 30 days of your academic program before receiving your first loan disbursement.

-- Beginning in 2013-2014, federal student loans cannot be disbursed until you are enrolled at least half time (6 credit hours) and you have begun attendance in the term for which you have requested the federal loan.
+- Federal student loans cannot be disbursed until you are enrolled at least half time (6 credit hours) and you have begun attendance in the term for which you have requested the federal loan.

 Your loan disbursements are paid to your Harper College account.
 These funds are applied towards your outstanding balance.
 Any remaining funds are refunded to you by the Business Office either by direct deposit or check.